 Understand the Program's Function

 The USDA first began offering food stamps after passage of the Food Stamp Act of 1964.
 At that time, the department's stated intention was to deliver enough food to families and individuals in need.
-As of October 2010, the USDA controls the food stamp program in an effort to promote more nutritious food with less of a focus on raw quantity.
-The USDA uses federal nutrition recommendations to determine what a healthy diet should cost, and this becomes the basis for issuing food stamps.
+The USDA controls the food stamp program in an effort to promote more nutritious food with less of a focus on raw quantity.
+It uses federal nutrition recommendations to determine what a healthy diet should cost, and this becomes the basis for issuing food stamps.
 Each state regulates and administers food stamps for its residents, with most states issuing a card to eligible households that retailers can swipe at the point of sale to deduce the cost of eligible products.

 Know the Benefits